-The CIC Online Course Sharing Consortium facilitates online course sharing among members of the Council for Independent Colleges that have similar goals for academic quality, a commitment to the liberal arts, affordability, and accessibility.
+The Council of Independent Colleges Online Course Sharing Consortium arts, affordability, and accessibility.
 The increased opportunities and flexibility will better meet the needs of Virginia Wesleyan students and support their timely academic progress and degree completion.
 Faculty members may participate by sharing seats in their online courses with consortium students.
 Contact the Office of Academic Affairs for more information.